 Associate of Arts & Associate of Science in Teacher Preparation

 The Associate in Arts and the Associate of Science in Teacher Preparation degrees prepare individuals who desire to become K-12 educators for transfer.
 These transfer degrees will provide students with a program of study comprised of college transfer courses and a small concentration of education coursework.
-The general education courses provide students with a well-rounded education that focuses on the humanities, STEM subjects, and the social behavioral sciences.
+The general education courses provide students with a well-rounded education focusing on the humanities, STEM subjects, and the social behavioral sciences.
 The education concentration includes an overview of the American educational system; an introduction to teaching and learning concepts that are developmentally appropriate, effective, inclusive, and culturally responsive to all children; literacy development and instructional strategies to support all learners; and an introduction to the teacher licensure process.
-The remainder of the degree program will focus on general education outcomes with individualized education plans to support the student’s desired grade-level and content area foci.
+The remainder of the degree program will focus on general education outcomes with individualized education plans to support the student’s desired grade level and content area foci.

 The Comprehensive Articulation Agreement (CAA) and the Independent Comprehensive Articulation Agreement (ICAA) enable North Carolina community college graduates of two-year associate in arts programs who are admitted to constituent institutions of the University of North Carolina and to signatory institutions of North Carolina Independent Colleges and Universities to transfer with junior status.